uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * build functionality to allow business customers to report income from non-business sources
 * consider the one-hour delay as part of the software workflow to update the status of obligations
 * consider a 5 second delay before retrieving the calculation
-* consider developing guidelines within the software for relevant users, including a reference to HMRC user interface journeys for individuals and agents
+* consider developing guidelines within the software for relevant users, including a reference to HMRC user interface journeys for customers and agents
 * use APIs as efficiently as possible to prevent hitting the rate limit
 * build relevant error responses so that the software can deal with exceptions
 * when authorising software, the correct MTD gateway credentials or agent services credentials, need to be used when logging into the system